 - Medullary collecting ducts

-There are two functional types of cells within the collecting duct system, namely, principal cells and intercalated cells.
+There are 2 functional types of cells within the collecting duct system: principal cells and intercalated cells.

 Microscopic Structure of the Collecting Duct System

-The terminal portion of the distal convoluted tubule empties through collecting tubules that joins into a straight collecting duct in the medullary ray.
-Collecting ducts are different from other renal tubules by their prominent lateral borders of the epithelial cells in their structure.
+The terminal portion of the distal convoluted tubule empties through collecting tubules, which join into a straight collecting duct in the medullary ray.
+Collecting ducts are different from other renal tubules because of prominent lateral borders of epithelial cells in their structure.
 The collecting duct system consists of different segments that have their own characteristics and functions.

-The connecting tubule is the most proximal part of the collecting duct system.
-It is adjacent to the distal convoluted tubule.
+The connecting tubules are the most proximal part of the collecting duct system.
+They are adjacent to the distal convoluted tubule.
 The connecting tubules from different adjacent nephrons merge together to form what is known as cortical collecting tubules.
 The cortical collecting tubules merge together to form cortical collecting ducts.

 The cortical collecting ducts receive filtrate from multiple initial collecting tubules.
 They descend into the renal medulla to form what is known as medullary collecting ducts.

-The main function of the connecting tubule is the regulation of water and electrolytes including sodium and water.
-The connecting tubule is sensitive to vasopressin; however, the cortical collecting ducts are more sensitive compared to the connecting tubule to this hormone.
+The main function of connecting tubules is the regulation of water and electrolytes, including sodium and water.
+Connecting tubules are sensitive to vasopressin; however, the cortical collecting ducts are more sensitive in comparison.

 Medullary Collecting Ducts

 These ducts can be divided into outer and inner segments.
 The inner segments reach more deeply into the renal medulla.
-The absorption of water, sodium, potassium, hydrogen, and bicarbonate continues here.
-This is tightly regulated by the action of the different regulatory hormones such as vasopressin and aldosterone and the fluid-balance status of the person.
-Presence of vasopressin enables the collecting ducts to become more permeable to water.
-The high osmotic pressure in the medulla is generated by the counter-current multiplier system in the loop of Henle which draws out water from the renal tubules, back to vasa recta.
+Absorption of water, sodium, potassium, hydrogen, and bicarbonate continues here.
+This is tightly regulated by the action of the different regulatory hormones, such as vasopressin and aldosterone, as well as the fluid-balance status of the person.
+The presence of vasopressin enables the collecting ducts to become more permeable to water.
+The high osmotic pressure in the medulla is generated by the countercurrent multiplier system in the loop of Henle, which draws out water from the renal tubules, back to vasa recta.

 These structures were previously known as ducts of Bellini.
 They represent the most distal portion of the collecting duct system.
 They receive renal filtrate from the medullary collecting ducts and empty into a minor calyx.
-Papillary ducts also work in water reabsorption and electrolyte balance.
+Papillary ducts also contribute to water reabsorption and electrolyte balance.

 All segments of the collecting duct system have intercalated cells except for the distal portion of the papillary collecting ducts.
 In addition to the intercalated cells, each segment of the collecting duct system has segment-specific cells.
-The different types of cells found in each segment of the collecting duct system in addition to the intercalated cells are given below:
+The different types of cells found in each segment of the collecting duct system, in addition to the intercalated cells, are shown below:

 |Inner medullary collecting duct cells||Medullary collecting ducts|

-Because the two most common types of cells in the collecting duct system are the principal cells and the intercalated cells, we will limit our discussion to these two.
+Because the two most common types of cells in the collecting duct system are principal cells and intercalated cells, this discussion is limited to these 2.

 The Principal Cells of the Collecting Duct System

 Aldosterone regulates the expression of sodium channels by the principal cells.
-Increases in the levels of the hormone aldosterone result in an increase in the expression of sodium channels.
-Na/K-ATPase pump expression is also regulated by aldosterone.
-Therefore, an elevated level of aldosterone would result in an increase in the absorption of sodium and secretion of potassium by the principal cells of the collecting duct system.
+Increased levels of the hormone aldosterone result in increased expression of sodium channels.
+Na/K-ATPase pump expression also is regulated by aldosterone.
+Therefore, an elevated level of aldosterone would result in increased absorption of sodium and secretion of potassium by the principal cells of the collecting duct system.

-The principal cells also express aquaporin channels which allow for water to pass through the principal cell.
+The principal cells also express aquaporin channels, which allow water to pass through the principal cells.
 These channels’ expression is regulated by vasopressin.
 Therefore, both aldosterone and vasopressin regulate water and electrolyte homeostasis by the principal cells.

 The Intercalated Cells of the Collecting Duct System

-The alpha-intercalated cells have apical H-ATPase and H/K exchanger channels or pumps.
-These pumps are responsible for the secretion of hydrogen ions.
-They are involved when the patient develops a state of acidosis.
-The alpha-intercalated cells reabsorb bicarbonate via band 3 which is part of the Cl/HCO3 exchanger.
-Damage to the alpha-intercalated cells’ ability to secrete hydrogen ions result in distal renal tubular acidosis which is known as renal tubular acidosis type I or classical renal tubular acidosis.
+Alpha-intercalated cells have apical H-ATPase and H/K exchanger channels or pumps.
+The pumps are responsible for the secretion of hydrogen ions.
+They are involved when apatient develops a state of acidosis.
+The alpha-intercalated cells reabsorb bicarbonate via band 3, which is part of the Cl/HCO3 exchanger.
+Damage to the alpha-intercalated cells’ ability to secrete hydrogen ions results in distal renal tubular acidosis, which is known as renal tubular acidosis type I or classical renal tubular acidosis.

-The beta-intercalated cells, on the other hand, are responsible for the secretion of bicarbonate via a specialized apical Cl/HCO3 exchanger known as pendrin.
+Beta-intercalated cells, on the other hand, are responsible for secretion of bicarbonate via a specialized apical Cl/HCO3 exchanger known as pendrin.
 They reabsorb hydrogen ions via basal H/ATPase.
-Clearly, these cells are responsible for acid-base homeostasis in case of alkalosis.
+Clearly, these cells are responsible for acid-base homeostasis in the case of alkalosis.

-A balance in the function of both types of intercalated cells would result in a state of physiologic acid-base homeostasis.
+Balance in the function of both types of intercalated cells results in a state of physiologic acid-base homeostasis.

 Water Absorption in the Collecting Duct System

-An important note about water absorption in the collecting duct system needs to be emphasized.
-The osmotic gradient created by the counter-current multiplier system in the loop of Henle provides the force responsible for water reabsorption through the collecting ducts.
-The rate of this osmotic movement is greatly determined by the permeability of the collecting duct to water and it is directly proportional to the number of aquaporins in the collecting duct epithelial cells.
+An important note about water absorption in the collecting duct system must be emphasized.
+The osmotic gradient created by the countercurrent multiplier system in the Loop of Henle provides the force responsible for water reabsorption through the collecting ducts.
+The rate of osmotic movement is determined largely by the permeability of collecting ducts to water, and it is directly proportional to the number of aquaporins in the collecting duct epithelial cells.

-Therefore, this gives ADH its main role in collecting ducts which is to facilitate transportation of aquaporin 2 from storage vesicles in the cytoplasm to the plasma membrane, achieved when the antidiuretic hormone binds to its membrane receptors on the collecting duct to stimulate the fusion of aquaporin 2 with the membrane.
-This leads to increased permeability of the collecting ducts and resulting increase in the number of aquaporin 2 channels in the epithelial cells.
+Therefore, this gives ADH its main role in collecting ducts, which is to facilitate transportation of aquaporin 2 from storage vesicles in the cytoplasm to the plasma membrane, achieved when ADH binds to its membrane receptors on collecting ducts to stimulate the fusion of aquaporin 2 with the membrane.
+This leads to increased permeability of the collecting ducts and a resulting increase in the number of aquaporin 2 channels in the epithelial cells.